olesku/eventhub/README.md

 Runtime metrics in [Prometheus](https://prometheus.io/) format is available at the `/metrics` endpoint.
 JSON is available at `/metrics?format=json`

+The runtime also reports `queued_output_bytes`, `congested_connections`, and `slow_consumer_closes`.
+A connection becomes congested at 75% of the 8,192,000 byte output limit and leaves that state below 50%.
+A message that would cross the hard limit is rejected as a whole and that slow connection is closed.

 # License
 Eventhub is licensed under MIT.
 See [LICENSE](https://github.com/olesku/eventhub/blob/LICENSE).